Walter Dee Huddleston

-Walter Darlington "Dee" Huddleston (April 15, 1926 – October 16, 2018) was an American politician.
-He was a Democrat from Kentucky who represented the state in the United States Senate from 1973 until 1985.
-Huddleston lost his 1984 Senate re-election campaign to Mitch McConnell in an upset by 5269 votes.
+Walter Darlington "Dee" Huddleston (April 15, 1926 – October 16, 2018) was an American commercial broadcaster and politician from Kentucky.
+A member of the Democratic Party, he served as a member of the Kentucky Senate representing Kentucky's 10th Senate district from 1966 to 1972 and as a member of the United States Senate for two terms from 1973 to 1985.
+He was defeated for re-election in 1984 by Mitch McConnell by 5,269 votes.

 Early life

-Huddleston was born in Burkesville, Kentucky.
+Huddleston was born on April 15, 1926, in Burkesville, Kentucky.
+He was one of the nine children of Walter Franklin Huddleston and Lottie Belle Russell.
+His father was a Methodist preacher.
 After he graduated from high school, he enlisted in the United States Army and served as a tank gunner in Europe during and after World War II from 1944 to 1946.
 He then attended the University of Kentucky with support from the G.I.
-Bill, and he graduated in 1949.
-In 1947, Huddleston married Martha Jean Pearce, who died in 2003.
+Bill, and he then graduated in 1949.
+On December 20, 1947, Huddleston married the former Martha Jean Pearce at Duncan Memorial Chapel in Oldham County, Kentucky.
+Together, they had two sons, Stephen Huddleston and Philip Huddleston (died April 10, 2022); as well as three granddaughters.
+Martha Jean Huddleston died on August 18, 2003.

 After graduating from college, Huddleston worked as the sports and program director for WKCT in Bowling Green, Kentucky.
 In 1952, he became the general manager of WIEL in Elizabethtown, Kentucky.
 He later became president of the Kentucky Broadcasters Association.

 Career

 Huddleston entered politics in 1964 when he was elected to the Kentucky State Senate.
 He was elected as a state senator in 1965, serving until 1972; for a time, he was the body's majority leader.
+On June 15, 1972, Huddleston was one of 20 Democratic senators that voted for Kentucky to ratify the Equal Rights Amendment.

+U.S. Senate

-In 1972, Huddleston ran for the United States Senate seat which was being vacated by retiring Republican John Sherman Cooper.
-He narrowly defeated Republican Louie B. Nunn, a recent former governor, receiving a 51% to 48% margin.
-Huddleston was reelected in 1978 with 61 percent of the vote over the former Republican state Representative Louie R. Guenthner Jr., of Louisville.
+In 1972, Huddleston ran for the United States Senate seat which was being vacated by retiring Republican U.S. Senate member John Sherman Cooper.
+He narrowly defeated Republican Louie Nunn, who was Governor of Kentucky from 1967 to 1971, receiving a 51% to 48% margin.
+Huddleston ran the camapaign by repeatedly faulting Nunn for raising the sales tax when was governor.
+Huddleston was reelected in 1978 with 61 percent of the vote over the former Republican Kentucky House of Representatives member Louie R. Guenthner Jr. of Louisville, Kentucky.

+During his Senate Career, Huddleston supported the Equal Rights Amendment to prohibit sex discrimination, but was critical of abortion rights.
+He endorsed voluntary school prayers and Kentucky products like tobacco, bourbon and coal.
+He supported price control through shifting some of the price to the farmers.
+He also voiced opposition to excessive drinking labels.
+He supported the 1977 treaty which ceded the canal to Panama and wished to limit covert intelligence operations.